Judeo-Bolshevism: Fact from Fiction

 See Mawdsley’s book mentioned in note 5: p.
 109, footnote 42.

-This source is a standard for investigations into this topic, being used in works like The Jewish Century and Russian Jews between the Reds and the Whites.
-The reproduction is in the Russian original, so make good use of a browser translate extension if need be.
+This source is a classic for investigations into this topic, being cited in works like The Jewish Century and Russian Jews between the Reds and the Whites.
 Most of the relevant statistics are taken from the included charts.

 Good work